GiacomoGuarneri/Tesi/README.md

 ```
 ## Example run

-Finally the tool can be runned.
+Finally the tool can be runned by launching the *Client* class.
 First, a graphical representation of the goal model is made:

 ```
 IT department